PDillis/pdillis.github.io/_posts/2019-07-17-UnsupervisingArt.markdown

 We will then end up with 7 different folders, each containing *similar* generated huipils (to the algorithm's criteria).
 Afterwards, I decided to arrange the images of each folder/label in canvases of $11\times11$ inches, particularly since they were commissioned by my brother.
 These are the final results, with the names indicating the label of the image (if there were too many images and they didn't fit, I separated into two):

 {% include slider.html selector="slider2" %}

+If you use them in any way, please credit me.

 #### Next Steps